 I work as a researcher at the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR), a research institute of the Netherlands Organisation for Scientific Research (NWO).

 My main research interests are environmental criminology, urban sociology, social cohesion, social networks, and quantitative research methods.
 I mostly work within the field ‘mobility and distribution of crime’: I describe spatial and temporal variations in crime, and explain these variations as a function of the characteristics of places and of how potential offenders, potential victims, informal and formal guardians use their spatial environment over daily and weekly time cycles.

-I am an avid R useR and enjoy writing useful & reusable R functions — these will be discussed in blog posts or appear on my projects page.
+I am an avid R useR and enjoy writing useful & reusable R functions.
 Before R, I also used Stata, SPSS, MLWiN, Mplus for my statistical analyses.

 I love scuba diving, surfing, good food (and bad food), 80s movies, and a whole bunch of other things.